crisperdue/prooftoys-site/content/_index.md

 #### Some things Prooftoys is _not_

-The Prooftoys implementation is built for ease of use, not for power and scale.
+The Prooftoys implementation is built for learning and ease of use, not for power and scale.
 It is not:

 - Built for large collections of theorems
-- Built for editing whole theories
+- Built for editing mathematical theories
-- Equipped with powerful automation
+- Equipped with strong automation
+- Meant for professional use

-Even the specialized Prooftoys procedures ("tactics") for working with real numbers are works in progress, not finished products.
+Even the specialized Prooftoys procedures (a.k.a. "tactics") for working with real numbers are works in progress, not finished products.

 {{< comment >}}